Phil Dye – Founder – NSW

-As a teacher and science communicator he has won national awards for his work including the Golden Target Award for his communication programs on Organ Donation.
+As a teacher and science communicator he has won national awards for his work including the Golden Target Award for his science communication programs.

 Phil’s concept is to take neuroscience to the streets and Mindz Brainplay is doing just that in an educational and fun way.
 In October 2016, Phil was a delegate to the TEDx San Francisco conference on innovation in science.

 Ben leads the Mindz Western Australia team.
 He is a science communicator with a passion for innovative education and is a founder of the school STEM ‘Game Changer Awards‘ in WA.